tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 data Ordering = LT | EQ | GT
 ```

-A custom data type can be made an instance of Ord by implementing either `compare` or `<=`.
-The definition `Eq a => Ord a `means that anything is an instance of `Ord` must also be an instance of `Eq`.
+A custom data type can be made an instance of `Ord` by implementing either `compare` or `<=`.
+The definition `Eq a => Ord a` means that anything that is an instance of `Ord` must also be an instance of `Eq`.
 Thus, typeclasses can build upon each other into rich hierarchies:

 ![Numeric Typeclasses](/haskell2/numerictypeclasses.png)

 ## Creating custom instances of type classes

 If we have our own data types, how can we make standard operations like equality and inequality testing work with them?
-Luckily, the most common type classes can easily be instanced automatically through the deriving keyword. example, if we want to define a `Suit` type for a card game.
+Luckily, the most common type classes can easily be instanced automatically through the `deriving` keyword.
+For example, if we want to define a `Suit` type for a card game we can automatically generate default instances of the functions (and operators) associated with `Eq`uality testing, `Ord`inal comparisons, `Enum`erating the different possible values of the type, and `Show`ing them (or converting them to string):

 ```haskell
 data Suit = Spade|Club|Diamond|Heart